-Bob Broeg's long baseball career has run the gamut from ballpark gate-twirler at St. Louis' Sportsman's Park to St. Louis Post-Dispatch sports editor and member of Hall of Fame Committee on Baseball Veterans.
+Bob Broeg's long baseball career has run the gamut from ballpark gate-twirler at St. Louis' Sportsman's Park to St. Louis Post-Dispatch sports editor and member of Hall of Fame's Veterans Committee.

 Broeg covered the Cardinals for 13 seasons until 1958.

-He spent the next 20 years as sports editor and columnist at the Sporting News.
+He spent the next 20 years as a columnist at the Sporting News.

 Broeg authored countless books, including such baseball classics as "The Pilot Light and The Gas House Gang" and "Superstars of Baseball".